Environmental and

 ONE Future Coalition

-In 2020, Atmos Energy has been a member of Our Nation’s Energy Future Coalition (ONE Future) since 2020.
+Since 2020, Atmos Energy has been a member of Our Nation’s Energy Future Coalition (ONE Future).
+ONE Future is a voluntary alliance of leading companies across the natural gas supply chain focused on technology and policy solutions to drive continual improvement in reducing methane emissions.
 Our participation in ONE Future reflects our continued commitment to sustainable practices in our natural gas distribution, pipeline, and storage operations.
-ONE Future is a voluntary alliance of leading companies from across the natural gas supply chain focused on technology and policy solutions to drive continual improvement in reducing methane emissions.

-ONE Future members work together to voluntarily reduce methane emissions across the natural gas value chain to 1% or less by 2025.
+As a ONE Future member, Atmos Energy collaborates with other members to share knowledge pertaining to methane emissions reductions, for the purpose of voluntarily reducing methane emissions across the natural gas value chain to achieve a methane intensity of 1% or less by 2025.
 Members also commit to measuring, reporting, and tracking key emissions in accordance with ONE Future protocols.
-In calendar year 2021, the most recent year where data is available, ONE Future members achieved a methane intensity rate of 0.462%, meaning members were 99.5% efficient in delivering energy from the source to end-use.
-This efficiency exceeds ONE Future’s goal by approximately 54% while safely and reliably delivering natural gas to customers.[1]
+In calendar year 2022, the most recent year where data is available, ONE Future members maintained a methane intensity rate of 0.421%, meaning members were over 99.5% efficient in delivering energy from the source to end-use.
+This efficiency exceeds ONE Future’s goal by approximately 58% while safely and reliably delivering natural gas to customers.[1]

 Atmos Energy participates in the Transmissions & Storage segment and the Distribution segment.
-These two ONE Future segments achieved a combined methane intensity of 0.202% against a goal of 0.526%, exceeding the goal by more than 60%.
+These two ONE Future segments achieved a combined methane intensity of 0.183% against a goal of 0.526%, exceeding the goal by approximately 65%.

 Low Carbon Resources Initiative

 Consistent with our principle of focusing on the future, Atmos Energy has invested in the Low Carbon Resources Initiative (LCRI), a collaborative initiative driven by the Electric Power Research Institute and the Gas Technology Institute.
 LCRI specifically targets advances in the production, distribution, and application of low-carbon, alternative energy carriers and the cross-cutting technologies that enable their integration at scale.
-These energy carriers—which include hydrogen, ammonia, synthetic fuels, and biofuels—are needed to enable affordable pathways to achieve deep carbon reductions across the energy economy.
-The LCRI is focused on technologies that can be developed and deployed beyond 2030 to support the achievement of a net zero emission economy by 2050.
+These energy carriers, including hydrogen, ammonia, synthetic fuels, and biofuels, are needed for affordable pathways to support deep carbon reductions across the energy economy.
+The LCRI is focused on technologies that can be developed and deployed beyond 2030 to support a net zero-emission economy by 2050.

 GTI Veritas